DesignThen/svelte-icons/README.md

 ### Publishing to NPM

-Once you have updated the icons (`yarn run icon:update`) you can bump the version number `x.+1.0`.
+Once you have updated the icons (`pnpm icon:update`) you can bump the version number `x.+1.0`.
 Commit your changes to PR.
 Github workflows will handle publishing to npm once the PR is merged in to main.